masc-it/ScrapingMonkey/docs/README.md

 ### SCREENSHOT

 Take a screenshot of the current page, encoded in base64.

-#### Notes
-- BASIC and PRO subscribers
-	- image resolution is 1280x720px
-	- 2 screenshots max per single task
-- ULTRA and MEGA subscribers
-	- Full HD image resolution: 1920x1080px
-	- unlimited screenshots
+(See [Plans Features](https://masc-it.github.io/ScrapingMonkey/#/?id=plans-features))

 # A generic Response